nubbsterr/ELK-SIEM-Setup/README.md

 ```
 sudo apt update && sudo apt upgrade -y
 sudo apt dist-upgrade -y
-sudo apt install zip unzip -y
+sudo apt install zip unzip jq -y
-sudo apt install jq -y
 ```
-If you're done for the day like me, you can shutdown your VM by going to `Machine` --> `ACPI Shutdown` and return later :) otherwise, run `sudo reboot` to continue.

-From here on out, we will be using SSH on our host machine instead of using VirtualBox.
+From here on out, I will be using SSH to access our server.
+However, it is totally fine to do everything on the VM manually.

 # Intermission: "SSH no worko!"
 If you're like me and SOMEHOW don't have ssh enabled by default, you can and should do the following: